-Here we report on the proportion of OHCA where a PAD was applied by a member of the public before the arrival of SAS.
+Here we report on the proportion of OHCA where a Public Access Defibrillator (PAD - see BOX 8 for a definition) was applied by a member of the public before the arrival of SAS.
 Our previous OHCA report included a detailed description of the context of PAD use in Scotland (Clegg et al., 2022).
-Figure 21 shows that the trend over time continues towards more PAD use, reaching a national mean of 9.8% in 2022-23.
-The funnel plot in Figure 22 shows that there may be some significant variation in PAD use by health board with Grampian trending towards more use, and Lannarkshire trending towards less frequent use, although both figures sit within the 97% control limits.
-The proportion of worked arrests where a PAD was used in Greater Glasgow and Clyde (GG&C) was 5.6% in 2022-23, a metric which sits below the lower 97% control limit.
-This suggests significantly less PAD deployment by the public in GG&C when compared to the national mean.
+Figure 21 shows that the trend over time continues towards more PAD use, reaching a national mean of 10.3% in 2023-24.
+The funnel plot in Figure 22 suggests that there is some significant variation in PAD use by health board with Grampian trending towards more use, and Lannarkshire trending towards less frequent use.
+The higher than average rate of 16.1% in Grampian may be explained by the activity of community cardiac responders (including the Sandpiper WILDCAT cohort) and points to the effectiveness of this approach to increasing community defibrillation.
+Figure 23 shows the number of PAD registered on the National Defibrillator Network (The Circuit') per 1,000 population by health board.
+Here the data suggest that paucity of publicly accessible AEDs may be part of the reason for a lower than expected level of PAD use in Lanarkshire and GG&C for the second year running.

-Figure 21 shows the percentage of worked OHCA where a PAD was applied before SAS arrival per year from 2011-12 to 2022-23.
+Figure 21 shows the percentage of worked OHCA where a PAD was applied before SAS arrival per year from 2011-12 to 2023-24.
 The shaded red area shows the COVID-19 'lockdown' period.
-The dotted grey line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.
+The dashed central line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.